vinniefalco/LuaBridge/README.md

 - Does not require C++11.

-LuaBridge is distributed as set of header files.
+LuaBridge is distributed as a single header file.
 You simply add `#include "LuaBridge.h"` where you want to bind your functions, classes, and variables.
 There are no additional source files, no compilation settings, and no Makefiles or IDE-specific project files.
 LuaBridge is easy to integrate.
+A few additional header files provide optional features.
+Like the main header file, these are simply used via `#include`.
+No additional source files need to be compiled.

 C++ concepts like variables and classes are made available to Lua through a process called _registration_.
 Because Lua is weakly typed, the resulting